jensbrak/SpamDetector/README.md

     * Redesign of Hooks: https://github.com/PiranhaCMS/piranha.core/issues/1236

 # Demo
-Please go ahead and try it out by saying posting a comment with a greeting on my blog.
+Please go ahead and try it out by posting a comment with a greeting on my blog.
 It runs PiranhaCMS with this module active.
 If your comment is directly visible it's been classified by akismet as non-spam and approved by the SpamDetector module as a valid comment.
+If not, stop spamming!
+(Or report a bug to me ;) )

 My PiranhaCMS demo site: https://zon3.se